abugher/ansible-environment/README.md

   `cd ansible_environment`

 The scripts are in *bin*.
-This is my favorite:
+These two are my favorites:

   `./bin/deploy_role <role_name> [ansible args]...`

-The role named *role_name* will be applied to the host group named *role_name*.
+  `./bin/deploy_host <host_name> [ansible args]...

+In the first case, the role named *role_name* will be applied to the host group named *role_name*.
+In the second case, for every host group which shares a name with a role, if host_name is a member of the group, the role is added to a list, and then the list of roles is applied to host_name.
+Basically, a role defines a service, and a host is defined by its role membership.

-If you want the server *mainframe* to run the service *role_name*, write a role named *role_name*, create a host group named *role_name* in the inventory, and add *mainframe* to that group, before running the above command.
+If you want the server *mainframe* to run the service *role_name*, write a role named *role_name*, create a host group named *role_name* in the inventory, and add *mainframe* to that group, before running one of the above commands.

 Your current user is assumed to be the remote user, by name, in the style of ssh.
 It is assumed that this user has sudo privileges with no password entry